 At The Ridgeway, our Year 10 curriculum requires that ALL students study English, Maths and Science.
 We expect those students who can readily achieve a grade 5 or above in a Modern Foreign Language to study it, as it is our strong belief that many students will in their future lives be working for global companies and in many cases spend periods working abroad.
 Studying a language will allow students to compete in the international job market and give them the basics for learning elements of a new language and understanding other cultures.

 The English Baccalaureate was introduced as a performance measure in the 2010 performance tables.
-It is not a qualification in itself.
-The measure recognises where students have secured a 5 grade or better across a core of academic subjects – English, Mathematics, the sciences a language and either History or Geography.
+Whilst it is not a qualification in itself, the measure recognises where students have secured a grade 5 or better across a core of academic subjects – English, Mathematics, the sciences a language and either History or Geography.
 Parents of students intending to go on to university might like to read the Russell Group booklet on the importance of EBacc or ‘facilitating’ subjects at http://russellgroup.org/InformedChoices-latest.pdf.

 Please discuss the options available to your son/daughter.
-If you require any additional information or further support in deciding on their choices please do not hesitate to contact their teachers or email Mrs R Harper, Raising Standards Leader HarperR@ridgewayschool.com
+If you require any additional information or further support in deciding on their choices please do not hesitate to contact their teachers or email Mrs R Harper, Assistant Principal – Raising Standards Leader, email@example.com

 James Povoas – Principal